 Senators set to start conducting reviews are Johansen, Pachter, and Stephens, as well as freshman Kamel Awayda and junior Zoë James.

-News Editor David Schildkraut contributed reporting to this piece.
+News Editor Lumi Schildkraut contributed reporting to this piece.